This page includes information specific to the northern soybean production region.

 - Use selective insecticides such as indoxacarb to control helicoverpa in flowering and podding crops to preserve natural enemies and reduce the risk of flaring whitefly and mites.

-- Note – resistance found to SPs and carbamates in H.armigera
+- Resistance to synthetic pyrethroids and carbamates is present in H.armigera